zyedidia/micro/README.md

 | [32 bit Linux](http://zbyedidia.webfactional.com/micro/binaries/micro-linux32.tar.gz) |
 | [Arm Linux](http://zbyedidia.webfactional.com/micro/binaries/micro-linux-arm.tar.gz) |

-Once you have downloaded the file, you can install the runtime files by running `./install.sh` in the directory you downloaded.
-This will place all the runtime files in `~/.micro`.

 To run the micro binary just run `./bin/micro` (you may want to place the binary on your path for ease of use).

 ### Building from source

 Micro is made in Go so you must have Go installed on your system to build it.

-You can simply `go get` it, although if you want syntax highlighting and colors, you need to also install the runtime files to `~/.micro`.
+You can simply `go get` it.

 ```
-go get -v -u github.com/zyedidia/micro/cmd/micro
+go get -u github.com/zyedidia/micro/cmd/micro
-mkdir $HOME/.micro && cp -r $GOPATH/src/github.com/zyedidia/micro/runtime/* $HOME/.micro/
 ```

 ### Clipboard support